Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The unweighted directed Steiner tree problem

 \begin{reductionRule}{R2} If there exists a Steiner vertex $s$ with $\left|\ExtNei{0}(s)\right| \ge p / \varepsilon$ and \mbox{$s\in\ExtNei{p}(r)$,} so that there is an $r\to s$ path $P$ containing at most $p$ Steiner vertices, then we contract the subgraph of $G$ induced by $\ExtNei{0}(s)$ and $P$ in $G$, and declare the resulting vertex the new root. \end{reductionRule}

 \begin{lem} Reduction Rule~\ref{rr:largeStarPathContraction} is $(1 + \varepsilon)$-safe and can be implemented in polynomial time.
 Furthermore, there is a solution lifting algorithm running in polynomial time and returning a Steiner arborescence if it gets a Steiner arborescence of the reduced graph as input. \end{lem} \begin{proof} Checking the applicability of Rule~\ref{rr:largeStarPathContraction} and finding $s$ together with $\ExtNei{0}(s)$ can be done in polynomial time as follows.
 We set arc lengths so that each arc ending at a terminal has length zero, while arcs ending at Steiner vertices have length one.
 Now a length of a directed path $P$ from the root corresponds to the number of Steiner vertices in~$P$.
-Then we run an algorithm for finding a shortest path from $r$ to each vertex which allows us to find the set $\ExtNei{p}(r)$.
+Then, we run an algorithm for finding a shortest path from $r$ to each vertex which allows us to find the set $\ExtNei{p}(r)$.
 Finally, for each $s\in \ExtNei{p}(r)$ we compute $\ExtNei{0}(s)$ by a simple breadth-first search.

 We now specify the solution lifting algorithm.
 Denote by $H$ the reduced graph obtained from $G$ by applying \ref{rr:largeStarPathContraction}.
 Let $T_H$ be a solution of the reduced instance $H$ and let $T^*_H$ be an optimal solution in $H$.
 Consider the graph $Q$, which is the union of $P$ and the subgraph of $G$ induced by $\ExtNei{0}(s)$.
 The solution lifting algorithm first computes an arborescence $A$ of $Q$ rooted in $r$ (e.g., by a depth-first search).
-It then takes $T_H$, uncontracts $\ExtNei{0}(s)\cup V(P)$, and adds the arcs in $A$ to $T_H$; let $T_G$ be the resulting graph.
+Define $T_G$ as the union of $T_H$ and $A$.
 We show that $T_G$ is a Steiner arborescence.

-First observe that $T_G$ spans all terminals as $T_H$ contains all terminals in $H$ and $A$ is an arborescence containing all vertices in $Q$.
+First, observe that $T_G$ spans all terminals as $T_H$ contains all terminals in $H$ and $A$ is an arborescence containing all vertices in $Q$.
 Note that $T_G$ is a tree as $A$ is an arborescence of $Q$, $T_H$ is a tree, and $T_H$ contains at most one arc from the root in $H$ to each vertex (recall that the root in $H$ was created by contracting $\ExtNei{0}(s)\cup V(P)$).
 The root in $T_G$ has clearly in-degree zero, while all other vertices have in-degree one, since this holds for $H$ as $T_H$ is an arborescence, and $A$ is an arborescence of $Q$ rooted in $r$.
 Thus $T_G$ is a Steiner arborescence in $G$.